 - Train the mind to focus

 Though there are many forms of meditation, one of the most useful tools is guided meditation.
 Because minds tend to wander, guided meditation essentially guides or leads you to a calm and relaxed state.
 It’s meditation on training wheels with a coach, one who teaches you how to gain control of your thoughts and bring your attention back inward.
 The Headspace app and Waking Up app, which can both be downloaded to a smartphone, are excellent guided meditation resources that provide easy-to-follow lessons and techniques.
 The lessons are flexible and focus on various themes such as anxiety and motivation.
 The Calm app is another great downloadable tool that provides guided meditation for all learners and has unique features focused on mindfulness, meditation, sleep, and relaxation.
+From our experience, we found Waking Up to be extremely informative and one of the most complete guides for exploring not only meditation but also our connection to the world around us.
+You can download Waking Up for free and take the Introductory Series but will need to purchase a subscription to get all of the lessons.
 Meditation can be accomplished in 5–15 minutes, even in the midst of a hectic day, and it can be done anywhere, anytime as long as you tune in and focus on your thoughts and breathing.

 - Look at the full picture and identify when you are not being present.
 This is the time to look inward; it’s when we practice being mindful.